Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 So there's like four different meat versions of me talking to each other across the 20 years that it took me to write this.

-Like every four years, like I had to reinvent myself, and so the writing style changes, and his position on what he thinks reality is changes over the course of of time.
+And his position on what he thinks reality is changes over the course of time.

 So it's an intergenerational dialogue in a sense.

-Well, a good plan today is better than a perfect plan next week, so just publish shit, dude.
+Well, a good plan today is better than a perfect plan next week.

 What about you?

-What what do you do besides this?
+What do you do besides this?

-She was born in January, so she's just six months old.
+So she's just six months old.

-are you guys getting sleep now?
+Are you guys getting sleep now?

-Yeah, she's not too bad.
+She's not too bad.

-She sleeps through the night now, and uh really early on, she started only waking up once, so we've been really lucky.
+And really early on, she started only waking up once.

 She's a very chill baby.